 We connect local everyday peace potentials with national and international networks.

-Artists contribute to counterbalancing shrinking space and tirelessly raise their voice to social and political issues.
+Many artists contribute to fight shrinking space in repressive regimes and tirelessly raise their voice to social and political issues.
 Therefore they can often be defined as human rights defenders or peace building artists.
 Sometimes - as a last resort - they have to be temporarily relocated because they face repression in their home country.
-This can contribute to damaging brain drain and loss of peace potential.
+This can contribute to damaging brain drain and loss of peace potential in their home community.

-We analyse and facilitate potentials within wider eco systems of human rights defenders (including artists and journalists).
+We analyse and facilitate potentials within wider eco systems of human rights defenders (including artists).

-We connect relocation of human rights defenders with systematic approaches to strengthening everyday peace potentials and structures.
+We connect relocation of human rights defenders with strengthening everyday peace potentials and structures within their home community.